BookingBug/dev.bookingbug.com/docs/roadmap/index.md

 - **Hook back button on History API** currently hitting the browsers back button will take you to the last page but no further.
 The forward button is also disabled, This needs to be accounted for.

 ## Version 2.3
+Completion around the 12/05/16

 - **Postman Template**
 - **Useful Tools** A page in the documentation highlighting tools that will be of use to a developer working on the platform
 - **JavaScript SDK Reference** Review the SDK reference and expand code examples.

 ## Version 2.4
+Completion around the 26/06/16

 - **BookingBug Widget Designer** Deployed and guides written in the documentation on how to use the widget designer
 - **Internationalisation** Guide on translations what directives need to be added
 - **REST API Discounts** A tutorial on how to work with the discounts on offer via the REST API